isabella232/sc_Internationalization/2 - Localization/Localization.md

 > do that (**Spanish (es)**)
 > show dialog

-A dialog will that come up, allowing you to custom-tailor what files will be localized, and from what reference language.
+A dialog will come up, allowing you to custom-tailor what files will be localized, and from what reference language.
 The defaults work fine for this project.

 ---
 # Interlude 1